III Corps (Bundeswehr)

+History

 The preparation of the staff of the corps took place from 16 March 1957 at Gneisenau-Kaserne, Koblenz; the corps was officially formed on 6 April 1957.
 Initially, the 2nd Panzergrenadier Division and 5th Panzer Division moved in 1957 from the II Corps to III Corps.
 The corps was integrated into defence planning from mid-1957, as part of NATO's Central Army Group, commanded by the commander of the U.S. Seventh Army.
 The area of operations was the FRG-DDR and German-Czechoslovak border in Hesse and Franconia.
 On 1 December 1958 the 7th Panzer Division was transferred from the III Corps to the I Corps.
 Among the first corps troops were Ordnance regiment 504 (formed May 16, 1957 in Diez, transferred January 1958 in Koblenz), and Corps Artillery Command 403 (based until 1 July 1957 at Munsterlager, from August 1957 in Koblenz).
 Under corps command were a rocket artillery battalion, a supply battalion, and a geophysical measurement train.

-Smilo Freiherr von Lüttwitz was the first commander of the corps, as a Lieutenant General.
+Smilo Freiherr von Lüttwitz was the first commander of the corps, as a lieutenant general.

 Initially from 1959 the corps' troops under Heeresstruktur II consisted of :